 Setting Description

 Active Directory Domain The Active Directory server domain name.
 Also known as a DNS Domain or realm.

+Also known as a DN3 Domain of Team.

 Setting Description NetBIOS domain name If the network uses NetBIOS, provide the domain name.
-TipIf this option is not available use the setntlmsecuritymode CLI command to verify that the NTLM security mode is set to "domain".
+Tip If this option is not available use the setntlmsecuritymode CLI command to verify that the NTLM security mode is set to "domain".
 Computer Account Specify a location within the Active Directory domain where AsyncOS will create an Active Directory computer account, also known as a "machine trust account", to uniquely identify the computer on the domain.
 If the Active Directory environment automatically deletes computer objects at particular intervals, specify a location for the computer account that is in a container, protected from automatic deletion.